k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/13_interface_listener_exercise.md

 * Create a flow that reads a CSV file, parses it, searches for a specific value in the file and prints this value into the log.
 * Define an Interface Listener for the above flow.

-For this exercise you will need a CSV file with the columns CNTRY_CD, NAME and AREA_CD.
+For this exercise you will need a CSV file with CNTRY_CD, NAME and AREA_CD columns.
 The file should be populated with the relevant codes, for example:

 <table>
 <tbody>